If you’re a reader of the Artic Flex Blog, you are well aware of the role omega-3 fatty acids have in your joints’ health.

 According to the Nutrition Source by the Harvard School of Public Health, there are three different omega-3s found in the foods we eat:

-- Alpha-linolenic acid (ALA) – found in nuts and vegetable oils, flaxseed, some animal fat, and leafy vegetables
+- Alpha-linolenic acid (ALA) – is found in nuts and vegetable oils, flaxseed, some animal fat, and leafy vegetables

 Ever wonder about omega-6 fatty acids?
 We did too, so we researched the topic and wrote an article about it just for you.
 Check it out here.